12th Ave | 11th Ave | 10th Ave |

 fast, Dr. Henry S. Tanner stopped here and drank

 two ounces of water.
-It's now "the
+Later it was the Gift Building, "the

 premiere international giftware showplace."
 On